pyx-industries/julee/docs/architecture/clean_architecture/services.rst

 **Key distinction:** Services handle *operations beyond storage*.

-For simple persistence, see :doc:`repositories`.
+Simple persistence belongs in :doc:`repositories`.

 When to Use a Service
 ---------------------